Dragons in Greek mythology

 Dragons (δράκοι) play a significant role in Greek mythology.
-Though the Greek drakōn often differs from the modern Western conception of a dragon, it is both the etymological origin of the modern term and the source of many surviving Indo-European myths and legends about dragons.
+Though the Greek drakōn often differs from the modern Western conception of a dragon, it is both the etymological origin of the modern term and by extension the source of many surviving Indo-European myths and legends about dragons.

 Origins

-The word dragon derives from the Greek δράκων (drakōn) and its Latin cognate draco.
+The word dragon derives from the Greek δράκων (drakōn) and its Latin descendant draco.
 Ancient Greeks applied the term to large, constricting snakes.
 The Greek drakōn was far more associated with poisonous spit or breath than the modern Western dragon, though fiery breath is still attested in a few myths.
 There is also the drakaina, the specifically female form or "she-dragon."
 The drakaina is occasionally treated differently from the more common masculine or gender-neutral drakōn, often surviving by mating with a hero or being the ancestress of an important lineage.

 Daniel Ogden speaks of three ways to explain the origins of Greek dragon myths: as vertical evolution from (reconstructed) Proto-Indo-European mythology, as horizontal adaptation from Ancient Near Eastern mythology, or as sitting within "the cloud of international folktale".
 Regarding theories of horizontal transmission, Ogden argues that they carry "an unspoken assumption that prior to such a transfer the Greeks' own myth-world was a tabula rasa", which he calls absurd; only Typhon's Near Eastern origins are, in his view, plausible.